 For now, four base zoning districts are being proposed – two under the Corridor Residential land use designation, one under the Corridor Mixed Use designation, and one under the Station Mixed Use designation.

 The names and purpose statements of each draft zoning district are below.
-For more details, please see the linked two-page overviews.
+For more details, please see the linked visual summaries.

-To provide for infill development opportunities within the Corridor Growth Area in a range of low-rise residential building forms and related community uses.
+To provide for intensification opportunities and support infill development within the Corridor Growth Area in a range of ground-oriented, low-rise residential building forms and related community uses.
+The CR1 District is intended to accommodate a transition between one- and two-unit dwellings and multi-unit development.
+The CR1 District provides for density increases by allowing incremental intensification of neighbourhoods.

-To provide for infill development and intensification opportunities within the Corridor Growth Area in a range of moderate density residential building forms, limited neighbourhood commercial uses and related community uses.
-The CR2 District is intended to accommodate development on corner sites, on sites fronting or flanking arterial or collector streets, or on sites directly adjacent to an existing commercial, institutional, or mixed-use zoning district.
+To provide for intensification opportunities and support infill development within the Corridor Growth Area in a range of ground-oriented residential building forms, limited neighbourhood commercial uses and related community uses.
+The CR2 District is intended to accommodate a transition between one- and two-unit dwellings as well and multi-unit and mixed-use development.
+The CR2 District provides for density increases by allowing for incremental intensification of neighbourhoods.
+The CR2 District is intended for development on corner sites, on sites adjacent to arterial or collector streets, or on sites adjacent to an existing commercial, institutional or mixed-use zoning district.

-To facilitate mixed-use development along major transportation corridors near key transit station locations in the Corridor Growth Area.
-The CS1 District provides for a range of mid-rise commercial and institutional uses in residential mixed-use developments that promote a compact, pedestrian-oriented form.
-The CS1 District encourages a variety of transportation options and buildings incorporating Transit-Oriented Development principles, including street-facing buildings with active frontages.
+To facilitate approximately three- to six-storey mixed-use development along major transportation corridors near key transit station locations in the Corridor Growth Area.
+The CS1 District provides for a range of mixed-use developments containing residential, commercial and institutional uses in mid-rise buildings that promote a compact, pedestrian-oriented form.
+The CS1 District encourages a variety of transportation options and buildings incorporating Transit-Oriented Development principles, including street-facing buildings with active frontages and ground-oriented uses.

 During the development of Corridor Plans, including engagement with the community, area-specific modifications to the base zoning districts will be developed.
 These will most likely take the form of overlay districts, which will provide for the unique characteristics of each Corridor Plan Area (refer to map below).